Zzzzzzyt/Zzzzzzyt.github.io/welcome.md

 # About myself
 I usually appear online under the name _Zzzyt_.
 It's a completely artificial word with no meaning, and I never knew how to pronounce it.
 My user IDs and other links are in the [Links&Credits](links.html) page.

-I'm a member of [HellHolsStudios](https://blog.hellholestudios.top/).
+I'm a member of [Hell Hole Studios](https://blog.hellholestudios.top/).
 Never mind its name, that's just a Tell Tale Game parody.

 I've explored many areas of programming, including:
 - competitive programming ~~(as a career)~~